jufkes/marketalerts/README.md

 | symbol | trade pair to return data on | ETHUSDT |
 | interval | kline interval to use | 4h (options: 15m, 30m, 1h, 12h, 24h) |
 | period | calculation value for moving averages | 10 |

+## Webhook configuration

+Update the discord.webhook param in the application.yaml with the discord webhook link.

 ## TODO